KankakeeCommunityCollege/recover-newsroom/_posts/2022-09-07-fall-job-fair-at-kcc-sept--29.md

 KCC is located at 100 College Drive in Kankakee, south of downtown Kankakee.
 Directions to KCC are at&nbsp;[www.kcc.edu/about/\#riverfront-campus](http://www.kcc.edu/about/#riverfront-campus).

-The Job Fair is sponsored by KCC’s Charlton Family Foundation Career Services Center.
+The Job Fair is sponsored by KCC’s Charlton Family Foundation[Career Services Cente](https://continuinged.kcc.edu/career-services/){: target="_blank" rel="noopener"}r.